FREE SHIPPING FOR USA ORDERS OVER $85

 Athletes can compete in cross-country races, as they are known to be extremely challenging.
 Furthermore, if you are preparing for summer sports, like running or cycling, Nordic skiing can be used as a great cross-training activity.

-While it’s easy to let the weather dictate your level of physical activity, winter is a great season to stay active, and the different types of adaptive winter sports provide you with an incredible cardio, strength, and even full-body workout.
+While it's easy to let the weather dictate your level of physical activity, winter is a great season to stay active.
+Different types of adaptive winter sports provide incredible cardio, strength, and even full-body workouts.

 {"statementLink":"","footerHtml":"","hideMobile":false,"hideTrigger":false,"disableBgProcess":false,"language":"en","position":"left","leadColor":"#146ff8","triggerColor":"#146ff8","triggerRadius":"50%","triggerPositionX":"right","triggerPositionY":"bottom","triggerIcon":"people","triggerSize":"small","triggerOffsetX":20,"triggerOffsetY":20,"mobile":{"triggerSize":"small","triggerPositionX":"right","triggerPositionY":"bottom","triggerOffsetX":10,"triggerOffsetY":10,"triggerRadius":"50%"}}